reduxjs/redux-toolkit/docs/api/getDefaultMiddleware.md

   ignoredActions?: string[]

   /**
+   * An array of dot-separated path strings to ignore when checking for serializability, Defaults to ['meta.arg']
+   * If you use this parameter, the default value 'meta.arg' will be removed, so we recommend re-adding it unless you
+   * specifically do not want to ignore it.
+Example: ['meta.arg', 'your.path', 'other.path', ...etc]
+   */
+  ignoredActionPaths?: string[]

+  /**
    * An array of dot-separated path strings to ignore when checking for serializability, Defaults to [] */ ignoredPaths?: string[]

+  /**
+   * Execution time warning threshold.
+If the middleware takes longer than `warnAfter` ms, a warning will be displayed in the console.
+Defaults to 32
+   */
+  warnAfter?: number
 }

 interface GetDefaultMiddlewareOptions {